Financial core: SAG-AFTRA

 In recent years some ad agencies and brands that produce TV commercials have opposed the professional performers' union, SAG-AFTRA, in an effort to pay less than union contracts provide.

 Professional talent agents representing performers in commercials in Los Angeles claim SAG-AFTRA has lost ground in what was a 90% union foothold in 1999 to a mere 50% and possibly only 30% of commercials produced under union contracts in 2020.
 Those numbers are estimates since SAG-AFTRA does not publicly release commercial production figures and non-union production figures are not compiled.

 SAG-AFTRA does report the number of Financial Core union objectors in an annual filing to the Labor Department.
 In the last decade, annual FiCore withdrawals have grown steadily with a few hundred members leaving the union each year.
 2025 marks the highest number of FiCore withdrawals at 373 bringing the total to 5,484 union objectors.

 When compared to the 179,119 active members in 2025, the number of FiCore withdrawals represents a number equal to 3.06% of those who are card carrying union members.
 3.06% is by far the highest percentage of union objectors in any of the American entertainment unions.

 The efforts by advertisers and ad agencies aim to produce non-union commercials at less expense by paying performers less than union minimums.
 SAG-AFTRA commercials contract sets minimum day rates, reuse rates, and provides protections, and benefits through mutual bargaining with the Joint Policy Committee (JPC).
 The JPC represents advertisers and ad agencies, as their collective bargaining trade association in negotiations with SAG-AFTRA.

-Non-union commercial productions are produced outside the JPC's collectively-bargianed union agreements.
+Non-union commercial productions are produced outside the JPC's collectively-bargained union agreements.
 Non-union shoots for performers in some platforms pay as little as nothing, instead offering the performer "exposure".
 Non-union commercials may also pay a one-time buyout to performers who waive their personality rights.
 Personality rights provide a person control over commercial use of their identity, name, likeness, and image.

 When performers join SAG-AFTRA they take a pledge not to perform in any non-union projects within the union's jurisdiction.
 Workers who cross this de facto strike line are referred to as "union busters" or "scabs".
 Performers who object to working only under union contracts can claim ficore status and avoid any union membership and its ramifications.
 This option allows performers to circumvent any SAG-AFTRA obligations, rules, guidelines, and discipline including union actors' pledge to refuse to work non-union jobs.